DUNE/dune-justin/docs/jobscripts.rcds.man_page.md

            justin-cvmfs-upload [--help] [--verbose] TAR_FILE

     DESCRIPTION
-           justin-cvmfs-upload is a command-line utility for upload one or more files contained in a tar archive file to cvmfs using the Fermilab Rapid Code Distribution Service (RCDS).
+           justin-cvmfs-upload is a command-line utility for uploading one or more files contained in a tar archive file to cvmfs using the Fermilab Rapid Code Distribution Service (RCDS).
 The full cvmfs path is then output by the command.